 - Utah

-The remaining 21 states follow the 51% threshold rule.
+The remaining 21 states use the 51% threshold rule.

 How to Maximize Compensation in Your California Personal Injury Claim

 Proving fault in your California personal injury claim is the best way to maximize your compensation.
 However, if you attempt to handle the claim on your own, you may not be nearly as successful.
-You need a skilled California personal injury attorney on your side.
+You need a skilled California personal injury attorney on your side to represent you against the insurance company and their adjusters, who often use tactics to minimize payouts.

-They can also explain the main differences between contributory negligence vs. comparative negligence if you still have additional questions.
+They can also explain the main differences between contributory negligence vs. comparative negligence if you still have additional questions and help you understand what your case is worth based on your specific circumstances.

-Your attorney will work tirelessly to prove the liability of the other party to maximize your potential recovery.
+Your attorney will work tirelessly to prove the liability of the other party, reduce the liability assigned to you, and maximize your potential recovery.
 The sooner you retain an attorney, the sooner he or she can get started on your case.
-This includes collecting evidence and opening an investigation.
+This includes collecting evidence and opening an investigation to document all aspects of your claim before the statute of limitations in California expires.
+Your attorney can assess the relevant facts, help calculate the full extent of your damages, and argue on your behalf in court.
+They can also file necessary documents and litigate the matter if a settlement isn’t reached, as their goal is to protect your interests and demand fair compensation for all your losses.

-There may be a need to retain experts to help your case, and your attorney likely has an entire portfolio of respected individuals who he or she can call depending on the need.
-Some common experts can include accident reconstructions, medical doctors, investigators, subject-matter experts, and more.
-They can provide additional proof that will build a strong case.
+There may be a need to retain experts to help your case, and your attorney likely has an entire portfolio of respected individuals whom he or she can call depending on the need.
+Some common experts can include accident reconstruction specialists, medical doctors, investigators, subject-matter experts, and more, as applicable.
+They can provide additional proof that will build a strong case and testify on your behalf to establish the negligent party’s full responsibility.
 If evidence shows the defendant was 100% liable, then you are entitled to 100% of your damages.

 Hire a California Personal Injury Attorney

 At Levinson Law Group, our skilled California personal injury attorneys are committed advocates for you.
-Our team has the necessary skills and extensive experience to handle a wide range of personal injury claims.
+Our team has the necessary skills and extensive experience to handle a wide range of personal injury claims, including car accidents, truck accidents, motorcycle accidents, pedestrian accidents, bicycle accidents, slip and fall incidents, premises liability cases, product liability matters, medical malpractice, and wrongful death claims.

-To set up a free, no obligation review of your case, please contact Levinson Law Group today.
-We have offices conveniently located in Oceanside and Carlsbad and serve communities throughout the region, including San Diego, Encinitas, Vista, Escondido, and San Marcos.
+To set up a free, no-obligation review of your case, please contact Levinson Law Group today.
+We have offices conveniently located in Oceanside and Carlsbad and serve communities throughout the region, including San Diego, Encinitas, Vista, Escondido, San Marcos, and car accident attorneys in Valley Center.